marcohernaiz/JOSUDO/replit.md

   - Maintained existing hover-to-expand full sidebar functionality
   - Adjusted main content area to accommodate compressed sidebar (ml-12 on desktop)
   - Integrated SettingsModal directly into dashboard for cleaner architecture
+- July 14, 2025.
+Enhanced compressed sidebar with active configuration display
+  - Added active configuration section showing AI model, storage, and processing icons
+  - Implemented color-coded icons: purple for AI model (🤖), gray for storage (💾), blue for processing (⚡)
+  - Created visual hierarchy with dividers and "ACTIVE" label
+  - Updated sidebar and message input to show Grok as default AI model instead of DeepSeek
+  - Added Josudo Processing to active configuration display in both compressed and expanded sidebar
+  - Positioned settings button at bottom with mt-auto for better layout

 ## User Preferences